grafana/k6-docs/docs/sources/get-started/_index.md

 # Get started with Grafana Cloud k6

-In these topics, learn the minimum to run tests and use Grafana k6 Cloud.
+In these topics, learn the minimum needed to run tests and use Grafana k6 Cloud.

 Here's the essential information: